How to Encrypt Kubernetes Secrets? The Simple Way with KubeKanvas

 The encrypted value replaces the plaintext, and a lock icon confirms the field is secured.
 From that moment on, nobody - not your teammates viewing the project, not the KubeKanvas servers, not even the database - can see that value.
 It's ciphertext, and it stays that way until the moment of deployment.

-After clicking the icon, the values get encrypt and the following UI will be display.
+After clicking the icon, the values are encrypted and the following UI will be displayed.

-As soon as the values get encrypte, the plain text convert into cipher text and no one can read your secrets.
+As soon as the values are encrypted, the plain text is converted into cipher text, and no one can read your secrets.

 Here's what makes this fundamentally different from most platforms: KubeKanvas never has access to your secrets.